A Date with the Vampire–College Memoirs: Life At Roanoke–January 1995, Part 1

 On December 31, I got on the PanOptic Net around 5pm, hoping to see a Vampire message, but not really expecting him to be around to chat.
 Yet there he was.
-His girlfriend was still blowing him off, and he wanted to meet me, so we made arrangements.
+He and his girlfriend were currently “off,” and he wanted to meet me, so we made arrangements.
 Mom watched our chat online, and found it funny.

 We described ourselves to each other.
 I said I wore no makeup, and he wrote, “Oh, a natural beauty.”